-The Sooners began the season as the unanimous top ranked team.
-The lost early season games to Auburn (3-2) and Washington (1-0) along with games to Tennessee (2-1) and Notre Dame (5-4).
-Their latest loss was, as you probably guessed, a one run affair to Arizona (5-4).
+The Sooners began the season as the unanimous top-ranked team.
+The lost early-season games to Auburn (3-2) and Washington (1-0) along with games to Tennessee (2-1) and Notre Dame (5-4).
+Their latest loss was, as you probably guessed, a one-run affair to Arizona (5-4).
 Their best win was against UCLA (10-1) and also beat BYU and Ole Miss.

 #9 – Alabama Crimson Tide (24-2 Overall, 3-0 SEC)

-The Tide have had a nice start to the season going 24-2, but are a bit light on signature wins.
+The Tide has had a nice start to the season going 24-2, but are a bit light on signature wins.
 The recently swept Arkansas, a top 25 team, but their other big series was not so kind.
 They were routed twice versus Louisiana-Lafayette and only took one of the three road games against the Ragin’ Cajuns.
 Of course, with the SEC slate coming up there will be plenty of wins for the Tide to pick up.

 Overall, the Tide are a really good team.
 They are top 15 in both ERA (12th and 1.23) and fielding percentage (13th at .978).
 The batting average is .330, which ranks 23rd in the country.
 Alabama could afford some more runs (5.77 per game – 47th) and homers (0.85 per game – 56th).
 However, the pitching duo of Sydney Littlejohn (8-0 with an ERA of 0.53) and Alexis Osorio (13-1 with an ERA of 0.72) really help the Tide’s chances in close games.
 Osorio has been lights out this year allowing just 19 hits and 21 walks in 78 innings pitched with 161 strikeouts.